aidanmarler/LocatingSprings/README.md

 ### There are three plots: a parallel coordinate plot (PCP) in white, a map of the study area, and a heatmap.

  - The points on the map are springs, and each spring cooresponds to a horizontal line on the PCP.
-By hovering over these lines, you can see the corresponding spring on the map.
+By hovering over springs, the corresponding line is revealed.

  - To filter the Parallel Coordinate Plot, click and drag on any of the axes.
 To remove the filter, click anywhere on that access.